 1. Complete and submit the 2023-24 FAFSA

-5. Complete an online Loan Entrance Counseling and a Master Promissory Note (MPN) for Undergraduate Students
+5. Complete an online Loan Entrance Counseling and a Master Promissory Note (MPN) for Undergraduate Students.
+Please note Master Promissory Notes only have a validity of 10 years.

 7. Submit a Direct Loan Request Form with the following documentation attached: